Best UK universities for graduate employment

 Sometimes graduates decide to travel or work abroad to strengthen their employability prospects, especially if this gives them the chance to learn a new language.

 Or what about setting up your own business?
-If you have a passion to be your own boss, why not begin now?
-You can always work part-time while you're getting started.
+If you want to be your own boss, you could begin now.
+Remember there's the option to work part-time while you're getting started.

-Essentially, the point is this: there isn't a right or a wrong way to approach life after uni – so don't panic if you don't fancy the routes all your friends have taken.
+Essentially, there isn't any one set way to approach life after uni – so don't panic if you don't fancy the routes all your friends have taken.

 Wondering what to expect money-wise after university?
 Check out the average graduate salary for your degree.